KooperShiba/COVIDTestFinder/README.md

 ```

 ## To Do
-✍️ Seperate functionality into smaller functions
+✍️ Seperate functionality into smaller functions.

-✍️ Get all xPath variables into a single configuration file for easy and reliable updates
+✍️ Get all xPath variables into a single configuration file for easy and reliable updates.

-✍️ Seperate each retail store into it's own file and have a runner
+✍️ Seperate each retail store into it's own file and have a runner.

-✍️ Write an easy set-up guide in GitHub
+✍️ Write an easy set-up guide in GitHub.

-✍️ Start work on a Telegram bot that takes zip codes as input
+✍️ Start work on a Telegram bot that takes zip codes as input.

 ✍️ Write small guide on how xPaths were gathered.

-❓ Figure out how to bipass Walmart's bot protections for complete automation
+❓ Figure out how to bipass Walmart's bot protections for complete automation.

 ❓ Find reliable alternative from doing this:
 ```